gaultier/blog/sha.md

   Range (min … max):    7.784 s …  8.684 s    10 runs
 ```

 That's better but still not great.
 We could apply the tweaks suggested by Intel, but that probably would not give us the order of magnitude improvement we need.
-They cite x1.2 to x1.5 improvements.
+They cite x1.2 to x1.5 improvements in their article.
 We need more.

-By the way... did you know that in all likelihood, your CPU has dedicated silicon to accelerate SHA computations?
+Speaking of Intel... did you know that in all likelihood, your CPU has dedicated silicon to accelerate SHA computations?
 Let's use that!
 We paid for it, we get to use it!

 ## Intel SHA extension

 Despite the 'Intel' name, Intel as well as AMD CPUs have been shipping with this [extension](https://en.wikipedia.org/wiki/Intel_SHA_extensions), since around 2017.
 It adds a few SIMD instructions dedicated to compute SHA1 (and SHA256, and other variants).
 Note that ARM also has an equivalent (albeit incompatible, of course) extension so the same can be done there.

-*There is an irony here, because 2017 is the year where the first SHA1 public collision was published, which incited many developers to move away from SHA1...*
+*There is an irony here, because 2017 is also the year where the first SHA1 public collision was published, which incited many developers to move away from SHA1...*

-The advantage is that the structure of the code can remain the same: we still are using 128 bits SIMD registers, still computing SHA chunks of 64 bytes at a time for SHA.
+The advantage is that the structure of the code can remain the same: we still are using 128 bits SIMD registers, still computing SHA chunks of 64 bytes at a time.
 It's just that a few operations get faster and the code is generally shorter and clearer.

 The implementation is a pure work of art, and comes from this [Github repository](https://github.com/noloader/SHA-Intrinsics/blob/master/sha1-x86.c).
-I have commented lots of it.
+I have commented lots of it for clarity.

 ### Explanations